 - Just book your travel through any airline, hotel, discount travel engine.

-- To redeem, go into your statement online and select the travel purchases of your choice to redeem your points.
+- To redeem, go into your statement online and select the travel purchases of your choice to redeem your miles.

 - No mileage caps or foreign transaction fees

 - Get 5% miles back when you redeem for travel

 - Use miles for a statement credit toward any airline purchase to any destination with no seat restrictions and no blackout dates